List of Intercity-Express lines in Germany: 9

-10–15
+10–15, 17, 19, 21

 The lines start in Berlin.
-Line 10 starts at Gesundbrunnen station and runs toward Cologne.
+Lines 10, 14 and 19 start at Berlin Ostbahnhof and run to Cologne.
 Lines 12 and 13 operate from Berlin Ostbahnhof via Brunswick to Frankfurt, while lines 11 and 15 run from the low level of Berlin Hauptbahnhof via Erfurt to Frankfurt.
-Some trains start/end in Berlin-Gesundbrunnen (11 and 15), Hamburg (11), Kiel (11) and Warnemünde (15).
+Some trains may start or end in Berlin-Gesundbrunnen (11 and 15), Hamburg (11) or Warnemünde (15).